buds-lab/simple-building/README.md

 After installation of EPD, the `pandas` library will need to be upgraded to at least [Version 0.90](http://pandas.pydata.org/).

-From the IPython console, navigate to the source code folder and run:
+From the IPython console, navigate to the source code folder:

-    run -t SimpleBuildingEngine.py
+`run -t SimpleBuildingEngine.py`

 ##Beta Version
 This engine is in the beta phase and much of the input/output functionality common to building simulation engines is very crude and code-integrated.